typelevel/typelevel.github.com/_posts/2014-02-13-error-handling.md

 Wonky.validate("monad", "radar")
 ```

 Awesome!
-However, there is one cavear - we cannot in good conscience use
+However, there is one caveat - we cannot in good conscience use
 `scalaz.Validation` in a for-comprehension.
 Why?
 Because there is no valid
 monad for it.
 Validation's accumulative nature works via it's applicative
 instance, but due to how the instance works, there is no consistent monad